Divorce Terminology A-Z

 Incompatibility of temperament or irretrievable breakdown – These are reasons to obtain a no-fault divorce.
 Incompatibility of temperament is that the parties are so incompatible that they can no longer remain married.
 Irretrievable breakdown of the marriage is when there has been a breakdown in the marriage and any further attempts at reconciliation are futile.

 Post-Judgment Modification – A Post-Judgment Modification can be brought in the Court with original jurisdiction of the Divorce.
-A post-judgment modification can include a change in custody, visitation, child support, etc., where the award can be shown to be unfair given the new circumstances of the parties.
+A post-judgment modification can include a change in custody, visitation, child support, etc., where a material change in circumstances has occurred since the prior Order.

 Post-Nuptial Agreements – A post-nuptial agreement is made after the parties have married.
 It can be in contemplation of divorce, to set out the property assets in the event of a divorce, or a degree of separate maintenance.